 Q: What quality do your students have which other college students lack?

 A: At JIMS we believe that each student has a distinct set of capabilities.
 If guided and mentored in the most suitable direction, every student can claim his destiny.
 When their unique qualities are honed and also unidentified ones are developed, they emerge as the most competent lot for the industry.
-We have our in-house mentorship programme comprising faculty, corporate, alumni and placement mentor to hand-hold the students.
+We have our in-house mentorship program comprising faculty, corporate, alumni and placement mentor to hand-hold the students.

 Q: Do you think the curriculum of the courses taught in your institute fits in the requirement of the industry?